 I begin this investigation by situating the rise of gentrification in relation to transatlantic trends in urban planning and the rise of neoliberalism in sections 2.1 and 2.2.
-I highlight how this combination of postmodern planning and neoliberal restructuring has entailed the devolution of power at multiple scales, transforming urban governance by shifting municipalities into entrepreneurial mindsets prioritizing private value creation.
-This development of the entrepreneurial city is parallel to the postmodern trend in planning, wherein the backlash against top-down modernist planning is expressed in an admittedly circumscribed structure of neighborhood planning and community engagement.
+I highlight how the combination of postmodern planning and neoliberal restructuring has devolved power at multiple scales, transforming urban governance by shifting municipalities into entrepreneurial mindsets prioritizing private value creation.
+The development of the entrepreneurial city is parallel to the postmodern trend in planning, wherein the backlash against top-down modernist planning is expressed in an admittedly circumscribed structure of neighborhood planning and community engagement.
 In section 2.3, I link the historical emergence of gentrification to this entrepreneurial and postmodern regime, briefly exploring the role of the rent gap, postindustrial restructuring, cultural politics, and state intervention to explain the international emergence of gentrification.
 I then locate gentrification and neoliberal urbanism within the politics of smart growth in section 2.4, noting how smart growth has emerged as a tool for greenwashing accumulation and gentrification.
 Here, I explore the contradictory relationship of transit to urban planning.
-I highlight how transit is envisioned as both the enabler of equitable and sustainable mobility, at the same time that it is employed in municipal growth strategies through smart growth and transit-oriented development.
+I highlight how transit is both envisioned as the enabler of equitable and sustainable mobility and employed in municipal growth strategies to maximize urban property values and development opportunities.

 In section 3, I move into my case study of Portland, contextualizing its history in relation to the frameworks explored in the background in 3.1, drawing attention to its notably long history of commitment to smart growth and its present housing affordability pressures and ongoing gentrification.
 In section 3.2, I analyze the municipal policies and mobilizing rhetoric employed in relation to the new Orange Line.
-I examined maps of zoning changes and planning documents-including station area visions and plans, the line's Environmental Impact Statement, sections of Portland's new 2035 Comprehensive Plan, and TriMet's promotional report on the Orange Line-to demonstrate that light rail was seen as a tool for sparking real estate investment and explore how policy was crafted with the intent to enable or mitigate that transformation.
+I use planning documents to demonstrate that light rail was seen as a tool for sparking real estate investment and explore how policy was crafted with the intent to enable or mitigate that transformation.
 I then shift to my own hedonic model study of the relationship between home prices and proximity to Orange Line stations in section 3.3, in order to examine the extent to which transit access is capitalized as a premium in real estate values.
 I conduct an analysis of home sales both by time periods and by the station area, finding a materialization of a premium over the course of planning, construction, and early operation.
-I also found that station premiums were greatest near the SE Clinton St. and South Waterfront stations, both of which were are planned to permit and attract significant redevelopment in the coming years.
+I also found that station premiums were greatest near the SE Clinton St. and South Waterfront stations, both of which were and are planned to permit and attract significant redevelopment in the coming years.
 In section 4, I conclude by exploring the differential interpretations of this transit station premium and, more generally, the implications of how transit, gentrification, and municipal growth strategies are linked.